actuallymentor/wintertime-mac-background-freezer/README.md

 git clone https://github.com/actuallymentor/mac-freeze-background.git
 ```

 Step 2: the script reads the `blacklist` file.
 Add names of programs you want to freeze to this file.
+The blacklist supports Regex, in the sample blacklist you can see `Microsoft.*` which would match `Microsoft Word` as well as `Microsoft Excel` and so on.

 Step 3: start the script when you want to freeze applications by running `bash ./freeze.sh` while inside the directory that you cloned this repository to.